webBlaster/Items-Catalog/readme.md

-# LOGS ANALYSIS
+# ITEMS CATALOG

 ## ABOUT
-a Udacity project where you answer three questions with sql on a large database the questions include:
-1, what are the top three most popular post of all time 2, who are the top three authors that got the most views 3, on which day did more than one percent of request led to errors
+a web app that displays items in different categories

 ## SETUP
-to run this program you need a virtual machine(VM) that runs a SQL databse server and the web app that uses it the tools which will be used to install and manage the VM will be Vagrant and VirtualBox
+to run this program you need a virtual machine(VM) the web app that uses it the tools which will be used to install and manage the VM will be Vagrant and VirtualBox
 ### INSTALLING VIRTUALBOX